TedSoper/tournament_organizer_helper/README.md

 Author: Ted Soper

-Date: 06/15/2014
+Date: 06/23/2014

-version: 0.0.2
+version: 0.0.3

 NEW FIXES/FEATURES:
--Updated UI to work better on small screens
+-Started code refactor with adding angular js

 KNOWN ISSUES:
+-code doesn't work, refactor not fininished
 -Tabbing and keyboard "enter" does not work correctly, have to use mouse for now -There is currently no validation and minimal error checking on fields, so enter data carefully -Responsive UI not working perfectly

 TODO
+-finish refactoring code to new angular model
 -Save global vars to local storage
 -Repopulate from local storage if data exists -Implement Robust pairing system based on army, player played against already and table played on already